 We have issued Reasonable assurance overall.

-Our audit testing was predominantly informed by reviewing data within the BEST patient management system and from system reports, which highlighted the following anomalies:
+Our audit testing was predominantly informed by within reviewing data the BEST patient management system and from system reports, which highlighted the following anomalies:

-- Absence of documentation held within the system; - The timeliness of moving open repairs to complete; and - The system has the ability to generate a variety of management information reports, which could be better utilised by management.
+- Absence of documentation held within the system: - The timeliness of moving open repairs to complete; and - The system has the ability to generate a variety of management information reports, better could be utilised management.